Elementary-my-dear-Watson/weather-app/README.md

 https://api.openweathermap.org/data/2.5/forecast?lat={lat}&lon={lon}&appid={API key}

-### Demo Snapshot
-This demo shows the program's features, including generating a README file based on user inputs.
-Watch a demo by clicking the image above.

-## Deployment
-The project can be deployed to Render.

 ## License
-This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license

-## Contributing
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-For any major changes, please open an issue first to discuss what you'd like to change.

 ## Tests
+The project can be deployed to Render.

 ## Questions
 If you have any questions about the project, feel free to contact me: